jessebofill/DeckWebBrowser/README.md

 <picture><source media="(prefers-color-scheme: dark)" srcset="assets/button-icons/b-light.svg"><source media="(prefers-color-scheme: light)" srcset="assets/button-icons/b-dark.svg"><img height="16px" alt="B Button:" title="B Button" src="assets/button-icons/b-dark.svg"></picture> If page has focus it will defocus it and set focus to the tab bar/ if page is not focused it will navigate back in the Steam UI

-*Note: If a webpage has gamepad support these controls will be overridden and use the built in functions for those buttons.
-These controls will still work if the page itself is not focused but instead the tab in the tab bar is.

 ### Backgrounding
 Each browser tab runs in the background and stays loaded even when you navigate somewhere else on the Steam Deck, meaning pages don't need to reload when navigating out of the browser and back.
 You can even play music or youtube videos in the background while playing a game!